thomaspatrickhill/Mod_5_Project/README.md

 ### Business Case

 Design and innovation firms are asked to come up with mock ups and pitches in a fast moving environment.
 They also require in-house or freelance resources that are taken away from current paying work.
-A GAN (Generative Adversarial Network) could be used to generate images quickly that can be used for rapid character prototyping so that the design team can iterate on concepts in a more efficient manner.

-Phase 1 of this project consists of classifying whether a given Pokémon has evolved using a Convolutional Neural Network.

-This process will in turn enable Phase 2 of the project, which is the creation of a GAN using the same dataset with a goal of producing novel Pokémon.
+This produces 2 questions:

+* Can classifying evolved Pokémon be used to as a proof of concept for design consistency?
+* Can generating Pokémon be used as a proof of concept for rapid ideation and character prototyping?

 ### Data Cleaning/Visualization